duncpro/Jackal/README.md

 ## Overview
 ### Using Jackal with the Aurora Data API
-In production and staging environments your application will be using a real Aurora database. `AmazonDataAPIDatabase` is an implementation of `RelationalDatabase` which wraps the Aurora Data API Client included in AWS SDK v2.
+In production and staging environments your application will likely be using a real Aurora database. `AmazonDataAPIDatabase` is an implementation of `RelationalDatabase` which wraps the Aurora Data API Client included in AWS SDK v2.
 ```java